maazahmed23456/4BIT-PIPELINED-ADDER/README.md

 ## Future Work

-- The layout can be writted into GDS and be manufactured in fabrication facility and the obtained die can be tested with real input and observe the accuracy of results
+- Layout of adder can be done and be manufactured in fabrication facility and the obtained die can be tested with real input and observe the accuracy of results

 - The symbol can be utilized to make adders with different widths like 8 bit , 16 bit , 32 bit etc